File 1099-DIV Online

 The form is for distribution and dividend reporting purposes.
 Information reported on Form 1099-DIV includes:

-- Ordinary dividends: These are the portion of the company’s profit that is deposited on a regular basis in the shareholders accounts.
+- Ordinary dividends: These are the portion of the company’s profit that is deposited in the shareholders’ accounts.
+It can be on a regular basis or one time.

 - Qualified dividends: These are dividends that meet specific IRS requirements and are taxed at lower rates.